Logiqx/gpx-ideas/docs/core/README.md

   - Change `<extensions>` from "lax" validation to "strict" validation
 - Fix the definition of `<magvar>`
   - Magnetic variation should really be -180 and 180, but is defined as 0 to 360 in the GPX 1.0 and 1.1 schemas
+- Standard use of whitespace
+  - The GPX schema currently uses a mixture of tabs and spaces for indentation.
+Perhaps use 2 spaces instead of tabs?
 - XSD documentation tweaks
   - Make it clear that `<ele>` is relative to MSL
   - Make it clear that latitude and longitude values should not provide more than 9 decimal places